What Is the Best Mop System for Care Homes?

 • Fall short of hygiene inspection standards

 Upgrading your mop system isn’t just about products—it’s about improving your infection control process from the ground up.
+During inspections, cleaning equipment and processes are often reviewed as part of infection prevention standards.

 What Makes a Mop System Suitable for Care Homes?